My wife is pregnant. With twins!

 As a nutritionist who has been studying fish oil and Omega-3 for over 20 years, it’s time to practice what I’ve been preaching for so long.

-I used to have a very hard time convincing pregnant women that fish oil and pregnancy should go hand in hand.
+I used to have a very hard time convincing pregnant women that they should take fish oil or eat fish.

 It was a tough sell.